Mu2e/TrkAna/tutorial/README.md

 If you have any questions, comments, or feedback, then you can either post on the ```#trkana``` channel of the [Mu2e Slack](https://mu2ewiki.fnal.gov/wiki/Slack), or [open a GitHub issue](https://github.com/Mu2e/TrkAna/issues)

+### Other useful links:

+* explanation of branches and leaves [spreadsheet](https://docs.google.com/spreadsheets/d/1IMZVgj74vxGTWqAFRtFEEcYChujJyc38VcopZh52jhc/edit)
+    * one tab for each major branch

 ## Contents

 1. [Preliminary Information](pages/prelims.md): In this exercise, we will get some preliminary information about TrkAna.